 If you can’t honestly answer “yes” after reading your homepage headline, surrounding copy, and looking at your images and primary call to action (typically the first button you see), then it’s crucial to work on making this information ultra-clear and readily understandable.

 To make your homepage more attention-grabbing and user-friendly, consider the following steps:

 - Rewrite Your Headline: Replace generic headlines like “Welcome to [store name]” with a concise, compelling headline that clearly communicates what your store offers.

 - Highlight the Main Product: Replace your primary image with the key product or offer you want visitors to notice immediately.

 - Optimize Call to Action: Enhance the call to action button by making it more prominent, using eye-catching colors, and adjusting the text to encourage action effectively.

 Another thing you need to figure out is how the rest of your page should flow.

 A good structure should look something like this:

-For this, we suggest you (shameless plug) get our Advanced Coupons plugin because it will open up a lot of different types of deals.
-WooCommerce core only allows for basic deals, our plugin lets you get more creative and innovative with your offers:
+For this, we suggest you (shameless plug) consider using our Advanced Coupons plugin because it opens up a wide range of deal options.
+While WooCommerce core only allows for basic deals, our plugin lets you get more creative and innovative with your offers: